awsdocs/aws-parallelcluster-user-guide/doc_source/tutorials_03_batch_mpi.md

     # Waiting for compute nodes to terminate
     sleep 30
 else
     echo "Hello I'm the compute node $HOSTNAME!
-I let the main node orchestrate the mpi execution!"
+I let the main node orchestrate the mpi processing!"
     # Since mpi orchestration happens on the main node, we need to make sure the containers representing the compute
     # nodes are not terminated.
 A simple trick is to wait for a file containing the status code to be created.
-    # All compute nodes are terminated by Batch if the main node exits abruptly.
+    # All compute nodes are terminated by AWS Batch if the main node exits abruptly.
     while [ ! -f "${_exit_code_file}" ]; do
         sleep 2
     done